andrewkho/andrewkho.github.io/docs/wordle-solver.md

 [You can test out the Deep RL agent yourself here.](https://wordle-rl.herokuapp.com/) (This is hosted on free tier so please be patient if it needs up to a minute to spin up).

+The current best model I trained played a total of around 20M games before it was decently good, and now has ~99% win rate, averaging less than 4 guesses per game.
+It's still improving as I write this.

 If you don't want to read all this nonsense, the approach that worked for me was A2C (Advantage Actor Critic), a policy gradient method.
 I used a staged training approach where I progressively trained the network to solve harder and harder problems (through increasing vocabulary size) and warm-started each time it started a more difficult problem.
 I also designed a neural net where instead of learning the full space of ~13k possible discrete actions, the model only needed to learn 130 outputs.

+Because of letter scarcity, the model was bad at some words like `PIZZA`.
+To help with this, I set up a "recent losses" FIFO queue with fixed capacity, and whenever the model lost in training, pushed the target word on to it.
+Whenever the environment reset, I set a 10% probability of drawing a word from the recent losses queue instead of randomly from the vocabulary, enabling the model to get more practice on the words it was struggling with.
+This helped halve the rate at which the model lost games, going from 2% to 1%.
+It now handles `PIZZA` quite well.

 I also tried Deep-Q learning (DQN), but it didn't seem to work for me on the full sized problem.
 I started to experiment with Soft-Actor Critic (SAC) before I realized A2C with bootstrapped training was going to work on the full problem size.

-The current best model I trained played a total of around 20M games before it was decently good (~98% win rate, average about 4 guesses per game).
-It's still improving as I write this.

 ____
 <br/>